cisagov/ScubaGoggles/docs/troubleshooting/Troubleshooting.md

 # Troubleshooting

 ## Lots of Manual Checks
 The report output by ScubaGoggles may indicate that many manual checks are needed (e.g., https://github.com/cisagov/ScubaGoggles/issues/260).
 This is a symptom of ScubaGoggles' primary limitation.
-As the API calls to check these settings are have not been made public by Google, ScubaGoggles relies on [GWS Admin log events](https://support.google.com/a/answer/4579579?hl=en) to determine the current state.
+As the API calls to check most of the settings relevant to ScubaGoggles are have not been made public by Google, ScubaGoggles relies on [GWS Admin log events](https://support.google.com/a/answer/4579579?hl=en) to determine the current state.
 If there are no log events corresponding to a SCuBA baseline policy (e.g., because the setting hasn't been changed within the past 6 months), ScubaGoggles will indicate that the setting needs to be checked manually.
 See [Limitations](/docs/usage/Limitations.md) for more details.

 ## Not Authorized to Access This Resource